llpeterson/applications/infrastructure.md

 name chosen to poke fun at the fact that it's different than YAML (*YAML Ain't Markup Language*), both of which are vairants of XML.
-What's important is the data model that defines the semantics of the variables available to be read and written.
-It's not entirely a free-for-all since the network operators that buy network hardware have a strong incentive to push the models for similar devices towards convergence, but YANG makes the process of creating and using models more programmable, and hence, adaptable.
+What's important is the data model that defines the semantics of the variables available to be read and written in a programatic form (i.e., it's not just text in a standards specification).
+It's not a free-for-all with each vendor defining a unique model since the network operators that buy network hardware have a strong incentive to drive the models for similar devices towards convergence.
+YANG makes the process of creating, using, and modifying models more programmable, and hence, adaptable to this process.

 As mentioned earlier, this is currently an active area of work, with OpenConfig being one of the contenders.
 OpenConfig uses YANG